 Event Goals

 Finally, Event goals were the most powerful and flexible of the four types.
 They enabled you to track specific interactions that didn't trigger a new page load, such as clicking a "Download PDF" button, playing a video, or following an external link.
-While it required additional setup for event tracking, this goal type unlocked a deeper level of measurement and is the direct predecessor of the entire GA4 conversion system.
+While it required additional setup for event tracking, this goal type unlocked a deeper level of measurement and is the direct predecessor of the entire GA4 key-event system.
 For a detailed breakdown of the mechanics, our guide on how Google Analytics works covers the fundamentals.

 These four goal types formed the foundation of conversion tracking for years.
 Here’s a summary of their application in B2B contexts.